igorsdub/gecs-05-debugging/README.md

 python src/plots.py main
 ```

-The word count histogram, `histogram.pdf`, can be found in `results` folder.
+The word count histogram, `histogram.pdf`, can be found in the `results` folder.

 For running each of the steps using [Pixi tasks](https://pixi.sh/latest/workspace/advanced_tasks) execute the following: